top of page

 8. Protect Your Marriage

 If your spouse is supportive, open communication and a united front can help reduce the power of in-law mobbing.
-But if your spouse is the narcissist, or aligns with their toxic family, the situation changes.
-In that case, prioritize your own safety and mental health above preserving the marriage.
+But if your spouse is the narcissist or aligns with their toxic family, the situation changes.
+In that case, prioritise your own safety and mental health above preserving the marriage.
 Notice patterns of control, isolation, or gaslighting, and seek outside support.
 Individual therapy, survivor networks, and legal advice may be necessary steps.
 Remember: you are not obligated to remain in a relationship that continues the cycle of mobbing or abuse.

 9. Practice Self-Compassion